 311. Among the Living (1987) - Anthrax

-Bettering the production, vocals, and songwriting from Spreading the Disease, Among the Living ended up being the album that put Anthrax in the running for one of the best thrash bands of all time.
+Bettering the production, vocals, and songwriting from Spreading the Disease, Among the Living ended up being the album that put Anthrax in the conversation as one of the best thrash bands ever.
 The opening title track, "I Am the Law", and "Caught In A Mosh" are undisputed classics, the later probably their signature song still.
-And "Indians" had the biggest circle pit I ever saw live, nothing like the unlawful treatment of Native Americans to get the metalhead blood flowing.
-The legend Eddie Kramer was on hand to produce and the sound he got far surpassed anything Metallica or Megadeth to name but two others in the Big Four were churning out during the same period.
+"Indians" had the biggest circle pit that I ever saw live, nothing like the unlawful treatment of Native Americans to get the metalhead blood flowing.
+The legend Eddie Kramer was on hand to produce, and the sound that he got surpassed anything Metallica or Megadeth to name but two others in the Big Four were churning out during the same period.

 310. Armed Forces (1979) - Elvis Costello and the Attractions

-Elvis Costello's last record of the seventies and third straight masterpiece Armed Forces was also the first to credit the Attractions on the cover.
-Nick Lowe was still producing and his own "(What's So Funny 'Bout) Peace, Love, and Understanding" became an official add-on after it succeeded as a b-side when originally released.
-With lyrics more confrontational than ever, ("Three Little Hitlers", "Oliver's Army"), there's fewer individual stand-outs here than on either My Aim Is True or This Years Model, but arguably more of a consistent feel as none of the material here goes into filler territory in the least.
+Elvis Costello's last record of the 1970s and his third straight masterpiece Armed Forces was also the first to credit the Attractions on the cover.
+Nick Lowe was still producing, and his own "(What's So Funny 'Bout) Peace, Love, and Understanding" became an official add-on after it succeeded as a b-side when originally released.
+With lyrics more confrontational than ever, ("Three Little Hitlers", "Oliver's Army"), there are fewer individual stand-outs here than on either My Aim Is True or This Years Model, but arguably more of a consistent feel, as none of the material here goes into filler territory in the least.

 309. Domination (1995) - Morbid Angel

-Domination has some of David Vincent's most daft lyrics, ("Cesar's Palace" and "Where the Slime Live" are often head-scratching), but "Dominate", the aforementioned "Slime", and "Eyes to See, Ears to Hear" are very hard to top.
-The instrumental tracks are still a waste of time, but "Hatework" is a splendidly evil moment with bells, keyboards, and marching drums used most disturbingly.
-Angel's previous Covenant was nearly as solid and the following studio album Formulas Fatal to the Flesh far more bizarrely satisfying than anything else, but a peak was made with Domination that if the letter I is any indication, the band is fathoms away from every coming close to again.
+Domination has some of David Vincent's most daft lyrics, ("Cesar's Palace" and "Where the Slime Live" are often head-scratching), but "Dominate", the aforementioned "Slime", and "Eyes to See, Ears to Hear" are hard to top as far as death metal goes.
+The instrumental tracks are still largely a waste of time, but "Hatework" is a splendidly evil moment with bells, keyboards, and marching drums used most disturbingly.
+Morbid Angel's previous Covenant was nearly as solid, and the following studio album Formulas Fatal to the Flesh would be more bizarrely satisfying than anything else, but a peak was made with Domination, which if their letter I record is any indication, the band is fathoms away from every coming close to again.

 308. The Score (1996) - The Fugees

-The Miseducation of Lauryn Hill notwithstanding, little else followed-through on the rather astonishingly promise heard on the Fugees The Score.
-Granted the most enduring and best moments on the album are either straight up covers ("Killing Me Softly", "No Woman No Cry"), or take their melodies and choruses directly from earlier soul hits, ("Ready or Not", "Fu-Gee-La"), but the alternative hip-hop template, Wyclef Jean's Rastafarian flow, (yes, I know he's Haitian), and of course Hill's incredible voice form a very cohesive unit.
-All three Fugees are quite gifted MCs even if it's obvious then and now that Hill would become the breakout star.
+The Miseducation of Lauryn Hill notwithstanding, little else followed-through from the astonishing promise heard on The Fugees The Score.
+Granted the most enduring and best moments on the album are either straight up covers ("Killing Me Softly", "No Woman No Cry"), or take their melodies and choruses directly from earlier soul hits, ("Ready or Not", "Fu-Gee-La"), but the alternative hip-hop template, Wyclef Jean's Rastafarian flow, (yes, I know that he is actually Haitian), and of course Hill's incredible voice form a very cohesive unit.
+All three Fugees are gifted MCs as well, even if it is obvious then and now that Hill would become the breakout star.

 307. Leviathan (2004) - Mastodon

-Kicking-off this album and doubling as the first Mastodon anything I ever heard is "Blood and Thunder" which even though I didn't get it on first listen for whatever reason, still remains their best song.
-Of course Neil Fallon on guest vocals certainly doesn't hurt anyone.
-But for the duration of the band's loosely-themed Moby Dick opus Leviathan, no fumbles are made with blazing riffs, classic rock solos, noisy vocals, and the busiest drumming ever heard on a metal record all battling it out splendidly.
-And the epic "Hearts Alive" closes this set with their most glorious riff hammered home for over three and half minutes.
+Kicking-off this album and doubling as the first Mastodon anything that I ever heard is "Blood and Thunder" which even though I did not understand on first listen, still remains their best song.
+Of course Neil Fallon on guest vocals never hurts anyone.
+Through the duration of the band's loosely-themed Moby Dick opus Leviathan, no fumbles are made with blazing riffs, classic rock solos, noisy vocals, and some the busiest drumming ever heard on a metal record all battling it out splendidly.
+The epic "Hearts Alive" closes this set with their most glorious riff which is hammered home for over three and half minutes straight.

 306. Mr. Tambourine Man (1965) - The Byrds

-Kicked-off by one of the most definitive Dylan covers of all time in the title track, three more Robert Zimmerman authored tracks are on the Byrds' debut Mr. Tambourine Man as well, "All I Really Want to Do", "Chimes of Freedom", and "Spanish Harlem Incident".
-The fact that they make these their own on their very first album is most impressive and it's mostly due to Roger/Jim McGuinn's unmistakable 12-string and he, Gene Clarke, and David Crosby's joyous three-part harmonies.
-Far as the few originals go, "It's No Use" and "I'll Feel a Whole Lot Better" could even be Tambourine Man's best tracks, showcasing Clarke's own more than up-to-par songwriting.
+Kicked-off by probably the most definitive Bob Dylan cover of all time in the title track, three more Robert Zimmerman authored tracks are on The Byrds' debut Mr. Tambourine Man as well, "All I Really Want to Do", "Chimes of Freedom", and "Spanish Harlem Incident".
+The fact that they make these their own on their very first album is impressive, and it is mostly due to Roger/Jim McGuinn's unmistakable 12-string and he, Gene Clarke, and David Crosby's joyous three-part harmonies.
+As far as the few originals go, "It's No Use" and "I'll Feel a Whole Lot Better" could even be Tambourine Man's best tracks, showcasing Clarke's own more than up-to-par songwriting.

 305. Danzig III (1992) - Danzig

-The Glenn Danzig Quartet's best work is their third full-length which saw the dark blues melding with more sinister melodies and beauty while maintaining a sound that was heavier than ever.
-"How the Gods Kill" is difficult to debate as to being the best song Glenn Danzig ever wrote.
-Even when my Ma would obnoxiously tell me and my brother "this sucks" after most of the metal we played her, SHE even said this song was excellent.
+The Glenn Danzig Quartet's best work is their third full-length which saw the dark blues melding with more sinister melodies and beauty, all maintaining a sound that was heavier than ever.
+"How the Gods Kill" is difficult to debate as the best song that Glenn Danzig ever wrote.
+Even when my mother would obnoxiously tell me and my brother "this sucks" after most of the metal that we played her, SHE even said this song was excellent.
 The self-production was still ever improving as well.
-"Sistinas"is the other ballad-esque moment, "Godless" opens III on the slowest, most ominous note, and "Dirty Black Summer" and the vocal of Glenn's career "Heart of the Devil" are more typical Danzig.
+"Sistinas"is the other ballad-esque moment, "Godless" opens III on the slowest, most ominous note, plus "Dirty Black Summer" and the vocal of Glenn's career "Heart of the Devil" are more typical and great Danzig.

 304. Innuendo (1991) - Queen

-Queen's swan song Innuendo came out nine months before Freddie Mercury's death and was a very triumphant record to go out on.
-More heavy, rock driven, and consistent than The Miracle, vocally, you'd never know Freddie was on the brink of dying as his four octave range here is as incredible as ever.
-The power he displays in "The Show Must Go On" alone is extraordinary.
-One of the absolute best Queen ballads of all time is here with "These Are the Days of Our Lives", a simple Roger Taylor penned lyric about growing old that's given even more somber depth by Mercury's vocal and Steve Howe guests with some flamenco shredding on the title track.
+Queen's swan song Innuendo came out nine months before Freddie Mercury's death and proved to be a triumphant record to go out on.
+More heavy, rock driven, and consistent than The Miracle, vocally, you would never know that Freddie was on the brink of dying as his four octave range here is as incredible as ever.
+The power that he displays in "The Show Must Go On" alone is extraordinary.
+One of the absolute best Queen ballads of all time is here with "These Are the Days of Our Lives", a simple Roger Taylor penned lyric about growing old that is given even more somber depth by Mercury's vocal.
+Also, Steve Howe guests with some flamenco shredding on the title track, something that more songs need.

 303. Dig Your Own Hole (1997) - The Chemical Brothers

-The UK seemed briefly in the late 90s to be a focal point for electronica; a genre seemingly making a genuine stab as the most popular there was.
-It ended up being just a fad more or less, but plenty of stellar recordings came out of the period, this and the Chemical Brother's Exit Planet Dust near chief among them.
-Faster and more intense in comparison to the duo's said debut, Noel Gallagher guests and supplies his own lyrics and melody to "Setting Sun" and Beth Orton once again lends her pipes as well to Hole's ultimate highlight "Where Do I Begin".
-"Block Rockin' Beats" is the definitive big beat song and may be the most perfect opening track for any electronica album.
+In the late 90s, the UK briefly seemed to be a focal point for electronica; a genre seemingly making a genuine stab as the most popular there was.
+It ended up being just a fad more or less, yet plenty of stellar recordings came out of the period, this and the Chemical Brother's Exit Planet Dust near chief among them.
+Faster and more intense in comparison to the duo's said debut, Noel Gallagher guests and supplies his own lyrics and melody to "Setting Sun", plus Beth Orton once again lends her pipes with Hole's ultimate highlight "Where Do I Begin".
+"Block Rockin' Beats" is the definitive big beat song and also may be the most perfect opening track on any electronica album.

 302. Benefit (1970) - Jethro Tull

-Stepping further away from the blues-with-a-flute rock of their debut This Was, by the third Benefit, Jethro Tull was pushing ever closer to the prog territory they'd enter officially with their masterpiece and follow up Aqualung.
-Benefit benefits from "For Michael Collins, Jeffery, and Me" which is Tull at their mellow best, "Play In Time" still having a bit of the blues left in it, the minstrel folk of "With You there to Help Me" and "Sossity You're A Woman", the complex "To Cry You a Song", "Inside" the song you'd most likely recognize, and "Nothing to Say" and "Son" being the hardest hitting.
-Plenty of great stuff to go around and Jethro Tull was really just warming up.
+Stepping further away from the blues-with-a-flute rock of their debut This Was, by their third Benefit, Jethro Tull was pushing closer to the prog territory that they would enter officially with their masterpiece and follow up Aqualung.
+Benefit, well, benefits from "For Michael Collins, Jeffery, and Me", which is Tull at their mellow best, "Play In Time" which has some blues still left in it, the minstrel folk of "With You there to Help Me" and "Sossity You're A Woman", and the complex "To Cry You a Song".
+"Inside" is the song that you most likely recognize, and "Nothing to Say" and "Son" are the hardest hitting.
+Plenty of great stuff to go around, and Jethro Tull was actually just warming up.

 301. Green River (1969) - Creedence Clearwater Revival

-John Forgerty a song-writing colossus and CCR virtually eliminated the long jam sessions of their first two releases for a time, they instead delivered nine, single-ready classics on Green River.
-"Commotion", "Lodi", "Bad Moon Rising", and the title track would be those singles, the later of which I'd put at the top.
-Far as the others, "Tombstone Shadow" plays the swamped out blues CCR were getting known for, "Wrote a Song for Everyone" could be the best non-hit single ballad Fogerty ever wrote, and the Nappy Brown cover "The Night Time Is the Right Time" is not only the catchiest jam here but also the finest vocal to boot.
+With John Forgerty proving to be a song-writing colossus and Creedence Clearwater Revival eliminating the long jam sessions of their first two releases, they instead delivered nine single-ready classics on Green River.
+"Commotion", "Lodi", "Bad Moon Rising", and the title track would be those actual singles, the later of which I would put at the top.
+As far as the others, "Tombstone Shadow" plays the swamped out blues that CCR were getting known for, "Wrote a Song for Everyone" could be the best non-hit single ballad that Fogerty ever wrote, and the Nappy Brown cover "The Night Time Is the Right Time" is not only the catchiest jam here but also has the finest vocal to boot.

 No comments: